AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/qualtrics-modules.md

 ---
 # Qualtrics modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Qualtrics, as well as connect it to multiple third-party applications and services.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Qualtrics], as well as connect it to multiple third-party applications and services.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).